edavis/feed-type/README.md

 # feed-type

-feed-type is a small, command-line utility that parses an XML URL and prints out whether it's an RSS or Atom feed.
+feed-type is a small, command-line utility that loads an XML URL and prints out whether it's an RSS or Atom feed.

 It's the end result of trying to learn more about XML parsing, type